 b.
-On June 25, 2013, OPI availed a term loan agreement with a local bank for the construction of Inabasan Mini-Hydro Power Plant amounting to ₱1.3 billion.
+On June 25, 2013, OPI availed a term loan agreement with a local bank for the construction of Inabasan Mini-Hydro Power Plant (IMHPP) amounting to ₱1.3 billion.
 The release of loan proceeds depends on the fulfillment, compliance or submission by OPI of the specific conditions for the following project components: civil works, electro-mechanical works, and contingent works.
-As of March 31, 2021 and December 31, 2020, the total loan amounted to ₱1,031.4 million and ₱1,077.6 million, respectively.
+As of June 30, 2022 and December 31, 2021, the total loan amounted to ₱859.5 million and ₱928.6 million, respectively.
+On May 6, 2022, OPI received additional loan from a local bank amounting to ₱112.76 million for the partial reimbursement of construction costs of structure to mitigate the effects of typhoons within the area of the IMHPP.
+As of June 30, 2022, the loan amounted to ₱108.3 million with initial interest rate of 5.75% per annum.

 On July 15, 2015, OPI availed a term loan agreement with a local bank amounting to ₱90.6 million to finance the costs incurred for OPI's Calapan Diesel Power Plant Expansion.
 The loan is payable within 10 years with six months grace period.
-Interest rate is at 6% per annum as of March 31, 2021.
-As of March 31, 2021 and December 31, 2020, the loan amounted to ₱47.1 million and ₱49.8 million, respectively.
+Interest rate is at 6% per annum as of June 30, 2022.
+As of June 30, 2022 and December 31, 2021, the loan amounted to ₱33.5 million and ₱38.9 million, respectively.

 In 2019, 2017 and 2016, OPI entered into various car loan agreements with a local bank for OPI's BOD and officers' requirements.
 The cost of the cars was capitalized as part of "Transportation equipment" account.
-The amount financed by the bank is payable in monthly installments for 5 years with annual interest rates of 9.18%-14.02% in 2021 and 2020.
-As of March 31, 2021 and December 31, 2020, the loan balance amounted to ₱2.0 million and ₱2.3 million, respectively.
+The amount financed by the bank is payable in monthly installments for 5 years with annual interest rates of 9.18%-14.02% in 2022 and 2021.
+As of June 30, 2022 and December 31, 2021, the loan balance amounted to ₱1.1 million and ₱1.3 million, respectively.

 c.
-In December 2005, CWWC entered into loan agreement from a local bank for the rehabilitation, expansion and improvements of its waterworks system for ₱137.0 million payable in fifteen (15) years.
+In 2005, CWWC entered into a loan agreement with a local bank for the rehabilitation, expansion and improvements of its waterworks system for ₱137.0 million payable in monthly installments until 2022.
 Interest is fixed at 10.5% per annum, reviewable and subject to adjustment annually thereafter but not to exceed 15% per annum.
-CWWC was able to negotiate the interest rate at 6.25% in 2021 and 2020.
+CWWC was able to negotiate the interest rate at 6.25% in 2022 and 2021.

 In 2014, CWWC entered into another loan agreement with local bank for ₱118.2 million.
-The loan is payable in ten (10) years with annual interest of 6% to 6.5%.
+The loan is payable in ten (10) years with annual interest of 6% to 7%.
 The proceeds of the loan will be used exclusively to finance the water source development, acquisition of three (3) sets of electro-mechanical equipment, site and land development, construction of a high ground reservoir and expansion of its waterworks system.